thenativeweb/crypto2/README.md

 });
 ```

+*NOTE: Please note that you only need to specify a private key file as it contains both the private and the public key.*

 If you want crypto2 to select a signing algorithm for you, call the `sign` and `verify` functions without any specific algorithm.
-This defaults to the RSA SHA256 signing algorithm.
+This defaults to the SHA256 signing algorithm.

 ```javascript
 var signature = crypto2.sign('the native web', privateKey);